BasPieren/performance-matters-1819/README.md

 - [ ] Optimize with client side Javascript.

 ## Description 📝
+The goal for this course is to learn more about web performance by turning a client side app into a server side app and using different performance optimization methods.

 ## Installing 🔍
 To install this application enter the following into your terminal: